openemr/app-flutter-openemr/README.md

 # OpenEMRv2.2

 [OpenEMR](https://open-emr.org) is the most popular open source electronic health records and medical practice management solution.
-[ONC certified](https://open-emr.org/wiki/index.php/OpenEMR_Wiki_Home_Page#ONC_Ambulatory_EHR_Certification) with international usage, OpenEMR's goal is a superior alternative to its proprietary counterparts.

 ## What's New?
 - Warnings has been removed
 - Deprecated has been fixed